 May 9, 2015

-For years, the Cook County Health and Hospitals System was on life support.
+For years, the Cook County Health was on life support.
 The Near West Side system depended on a steep annual subsidy from taxpayers and couldn’t shake the perception it was the place of last resort for care.